Manisha-Mengani/about-me/README.md

 ## Recommended Resources

-Below are some of the useful vedio tutorial links to get hold-off some basic markdown commands:
+Below are some of the useful video tutorial links to get hold-on some basic markdown commands:
  - [Markdown commands](https://www.youtube.com/watch?v=6A5EpqqDOdk "Click here for video tutorial")

 What exactly is GitHub? and Why only GitHub?These questions can be answered by the clicking on the below link